msu-cmse-courses/CMSE801-F26/Course_Documents/Syllabus/syllabus.md

 Regularly scheduled office hours will start the second week of classes with times to be announced.
 If you are not available during these hours, please contact the instructor.
 If you have reason to meet during the first week of classes, reach out to the instructor via email.

 Any course personnel can help you with questions about the course material, including in-class and homework assignments.
-Technical questions, including issues with Python and/or Jupyter, should be first directed to your professor, but specific issues with JupyterHub (<https://jupyterhub.egr.msu.edu>) can be sent to <support@egr.msu.edu>.
+Technical questions, including issues with Python and/or Jupyter, should be directed to your professor first, but specific issues with JupyterHub (<https://jupyterhub.egr.msu.edu>) can be sent to <support@egr.msu.edu>.
 If you have issues relating to class administration, including missed classes, illness, Accommodation Letter issues, or school-sponsored activities please contact the instructor.

 ## Grading information